What is lactose intolerance?

-Lactose is a large sugar molecule that is made up of two smaller sugars, glucose and galactose.
-In order for lactose to be absorbed from the intestine and into the body, it must first be split into glucose and galactose.
+Lactose is a sugar molecule that is made up of two smaller sugars, glucose and galactose.
+For lactose to be absorbed from the intestine and into the body, it must first be split into glucose and galactose.
 The glucose and galactose are then absorbed by the cells lining the small intestine.
 The enzyme that splits lactose into glucose and galactose is called lactase, and it is located on the surface of the cells lining the small intestine.

-Lactose intolerance is caused by reduced or absent activity of lactase that prevents the splitting of lactose (lactase deficiency).
-Lactase deficiency may occur for one of three reasons, congenital, secondary or developmental.
+Lactose intolerance is caused by the reduced or absent activity of lactase that prevents the splitting of lactose (lactase deficiency).
+Lactase deficiency may occur for one of three reasons, congenital, secondary, or developmental.

 Secondary causes of lactose intolerance